Board of Trustees

 JP is a Heathwood Alumni; graduating in 1995.
 He attended Washington and Lee University and graduated with a Bachelor of Arts Degree in 1999.
 Before joining Colliers, JP attended University of South Carolina where he earned an International Masters of Business Administration with an emphasis on finance and real estate investment, as well as proficiency in Spanish.
 In 2017, JP was named a CoStar Power Broker in retail leasing transactions in Columbia.
 He has gained recognition as a Life Member of the Circle of Excellence by the Central Carolina REALTORS Association.

 JP serves on the South Carolina CCIM Board of Directors and is very involved in the South Carolina ULI Chapter.
 He also serves on the Columbia Museum of Art Finance and Building Grounds Committees.
 JP is active on the Columbia Commercial Real Estate Market Forecast Committee.
 He is an usher at Trinity Cathedral and a member of the United Way Young Leaders Society.
-In 2006, he graduated for Leadership Columbia.
+In 2006, he graduated from Leadership Columbia.

 JP and his wife, Pence, are parents to two Heathwood students; Thomas ‘26 and Mary Henley ’28.

 Kirby and his wife Llewellyn have a daughter, Emma (class of 2018), and a son, David.
 The Shealys are active members of Trinity Episcopal Cathedral.